chege/pea/COPILOT_INSTRUCTIONS.md

 - **Correction Protocol:** If I discover an error immediately after committing (and before pushing/sharing), I will fix it and **amend** the previous commit rather than creating a new "fix" commit, to keep the history clean.

+## Workflow Loop (Autonomous Continuous Mode — No Pauses)

+This loop runs automatically and continuously until ALL features described in the PRD/SRS/WORK_PROMPT are fully implemented, tested, and documented.

+There are no intermediate stopping points.

+## Autonomy Contract (Critical)

+I am explicitly authorized to complete the entire application end-to-end.

+I must:

+- Continue implementing the next logical unit automatically after each commit
+- Never wait for user confirmation, approval, or a "next" prompt
+- Never pause between commits unless a requirement is ambiguous or contradictory

+I must stop ONLY if:

+- The requirements are genuinely ambiguous or conflicting
+- External credentials, secrets, or irreversible actions are required

+Silence from the user means: **continue**.

 ## Workflow Loop (Automated Continuous Mode)

 Follow this loop for every change, automatically and continuously: